drom/wast-spec/README.md

 ## About

-The repository defines Abstract Syntax Tree (AST) format that can be used to represent the structure of WebAssembly program in JSON container.
+The repository defines Abstract Syntax Tree (AST) format that can be used to represent the structure of [WebAssembly](https://github.com/WebAssembly/spec) program in a JSON container.

 ## Status